-Are these courses offered every year?
+Are the required courses offered every year?

 With the exception of Statistics, we generally offer graduate courses every other year.

-Will the research in fourth and fifth years count for course credit?
+Does the research in fourth and fifth years count for course credit?

 Can a B.A.-B.S./M.A. student participate in the undergraduate Psychology Honors Program?